ulsdevteam/argo/index.md

 title:  "Getting Started with our Collections API"
 ---

+## How do I use this guide?

+This guide contains some definitions, context, examples, and technical documentation to get you started working with our collections data API.
+We encourage folks from all experience levels to explore and feel free to skip to the sections that are most useful for you.

 ## What is an API?

 An API (Application Programming Interface) is a set of instructions that tells one software application how to "talk to", or transmit data, to another.
-If you have used [DIMES](https://dimes.rockarch.org/), our site to enable search and access to our collections, you have used an API.
+If you have used [DIMES](https://dimes.rockarch.org/), the Rockefeller Archive Center's site to enable search and access to our collections, you have used an API.
 For example, when you initiate a search for something in DIMES, your browser makes a request to the API, which delivers the data as the search results.

 With the API, you can bypass the website interface and instead send requests directly to get the data.
 With this direct access, you can explore the data in different ways and build things.